Dimension matters when modeling network communities in hyperbolic spaces: Impacts on community structure

 \subsubsection{Shannon entropy}

 Shannon entropy~\cite{Shannon1948} quantifies to which extent the probability mass function of a discrete random variable is uniform.
 It is often intuitively described as a measure of how uncertain the outcome of a random event is.
 As currently defined, matrices \(B\) describe the probability mass function of a single edge between two communities.
-It follows that the Shannon entropy of \(B\) matrices, \beq{eq:} S(B) = - \sum_{u<v}B_{uv}\log_2(B_{uv}), \enq quantifies how uniform block matrices are, in bits.
-This entropy is zero if only one entry of \(B\) has value 1, depicting a maximally non-uniform community structure.
-Conversely, \(S(B)\) reaches its maximal value, \(\log_2(\nicefrac{n(n-1)}{2})\), if the matrix \(B\) is entirely uniform with \(B_{uv}=\nicefrac{2}{n(n-1)}\) for all \(\nicefrac{n(n-1)}{2}\) possible community unordered pairs \((u, v)\).
+It follows that the Shannon entropy of \(B\) matrices,